Our School

 What is the Pupil Premium?

 Pupil Premium funding is additional funding which is given to schools in order to raise the attainment of the most disadvantaged pupils of all abilities and to close the gap between them and their peers.
-The Pupil Premium is, in the opinion of the government, the best way to try to give students who require additional support, the best start possible in education and in life.
+The Pupil Premium is, in the opinion of the government, the best way to try to give pupils who require additional support, the best start possible in education and in life.
 This is why schools receive additional funding, on top of main school funding allocation.

 • Children from more disadvantaged backgrounds (17%) are less than half as likely to enter higher education as other children (35%).